skippy-io/skippy-io.github.io/docs/tutorial.markdown

 git stash
 ```

-Now, let's see what happens if you change the expected value in `LeftPadderTest` from ` hello` to `HELLO`:
+Now, let's see what happens if you change the expected value in `LeftPadderTest` from
+`" hello"` to `" HELLO"`:
 ```java
 @ExtendWith(Skippy.class)
 public class LeftPadderTest {